-The outskirts of the western Tien-Shan is the Tashkent oasis.
-More than 20 centuries ago, at the crossroads of caravan routes leading from Russia to India, from China to Rome, from Iran to Mongolia, a small settlement called Uni (the first written records – the end of II beginning of the 1st century BC) arose.
+The outskirts of the Western Tien-Shan is the Tashkent oasis.
+More than 20 centuries ago, at the crossroads of caravan routes leading from Russia to India, from China to Rome, from Iran to Mongolia, a small settlement called Uni (the first written records – the end of II beginning of the I century BC) arose.
 Then the names changed: Judge, Chach, Shash, Binkent.
-The current name – Tashkent – was first mentioned in written sources of the 11th century.
+The current name – Tashkent – was first mentioned in written sources of the XI century.
 By the XIV century there already existed a large feudal fortress city.

 Since 1930, Tashkent has become the capital of the Uzbek SSR.
 Now it is a large modern metropolis with a population of more than 2,500,000 people.
 Wars and natural disasters destroyed here many monuments of antiquity.
 After a devastating earthquake in 1966, the city was practically rebuilt.
 Tashkent is constantly growing and becoming more beautiful, decorated with new parks, fountains, boulevards and buildings built with the latest technology of earthquake-proof construction.